seanmorris/php-wasm-site/pages/getting-started/cgi-service-worker.md

 ***Note:*** `php-cgi-wasm` & `php-wasm` are separate packages.
 One "embeds" php right into your javascript, the other runs in "cgi-mode," just like php would under apache or nginx.

-You can find documentation specific to php-cgi-wasm [here](packages/php-cgi-wasm).

 ### msg-bus

 There is a `msg-bus` module supplied by `php-cgi-wasm` as a helper to communicate with php running inside a worker.
 The module exposes two functions: `sendMessageFor` and `onMessage`.